Handrail: Clearance

 The distance between the wall and handrail gripping surface is also governed by local code with the most common requirement being 1+1/2 in minimum.
 The National Fire Protection Agency (NFPA) and the Occupational Safety and Health Administration (OSHA) require that the distance between the wall and handrail be a minimum of 2+1/4 in.

 The 1992 Americans With Disabilities Act Accessibility Guidelines (ADAAG) stated that there was to be an absolute dimension of 1+1/2 in between a handrail and a wall.
 This was actually a "grab bar" dimension which was part of the 1986 ANSI A117.1.
 ANSI changed the notation to 1+1/2 in minimum in 1990.
 This was not corrected in 2010 with the approval of the new ADASAD which now calls for a 1+1/2 in minimum clearance.

 Codes also generally require that there be a 1+1/2 in clearance between the underside of the handrail and any obstruction—including the horizontal bracket arm.
 There is an allowance however for variations in the handrail size—for every 1/2 in of additional perimeter dimension over 4 in, 1/8 in may be subtracted from the clearance requirement.

 Strength

 Handrails are to support a continuous load of 50 lb/ft or a concentrated load of 200 lb applied at the top of the handrail.
 As handrails come in different materials, the strengths can vary.
 From timber to stainless steel, it is best to pick a handrail that will be right for the area.
-Stainless steel will be stronger and more durable outside, whereas timber can be just as strong but less durable outside.
+Metal alloys, such as galvanised steel and stainless steal, provide great durability and strength, whereas timber is weaker and is prone to higher rates of degradation.